-The Reading Viaduct Project: Background & Overview
+The Viaduct Rail Park Project: Background & Overview

 The Viaduct was built in the 1890s to carry passenger and freight trains into Center City and consists of steel structure, elevated filled areas and arched masonry bridges that all provide spectacular views of the city, even though the last train traveled its rails in 1984 and the Viaduct was abandoned to weeds and disrepair.
 In 1995, SEPTA acquired the quarter-mile-long, 26,000-square-foot spur that curves off northwest from the main branch and runs from Callowhill Street to Noble Street.